 Many institutions also provide mental health screenings, workshops, and group therapy sessions, which can help students identify and address their mental health concerns early on.
 Some campuses even have 24/7 mental health hotlines, allowing students to seek immediate help in a crisis.

-Also read : What’s the Impact of Virtual Reality on Architecture and Design?
+In parallel : What’s the Impact of Virtual Reality on Architecture and Design?

 Through a variety of interventions and support mechanisms, campus-based mental health services can significantly contribute to a more supportive and understanding university environment, promoting mental well-being among students.